TestingAIGroup/SUNTest/README.md

 model_retraining: Contains code for retraining deep neural network (DNN) models.

-MOON: The repository of our previous work, namely MOON.
-It focuses on selecting a subset of test inputs from an unlabeled test set for model retraining. https://github.com/TestingAIGroup/MOON
+MOON: https://github.com/TestingAIGroup/MOON.
+The online repository of our previous work, namely MOON.
+It focuses on selecting a subset of test inputs from an unlabeled test set for model retraining.
+MOON transforms test input selection into a search problem, employing a multi-objective optimization algorithm to identify test inputs that maximize two objectives: suspicious neuron activation and input diversity.